 Some don’t need much explaining – there are four types of white, pink, and brown noise, and four types of small and large fans.
 So that’s 20 variations of white noise and fan sounds.
 I really like that they range from very deep to more intense sounds, so you can find the exact type you find relaxing.

-I think it’s useful to take a look at a few examples of how the ambient sounds vary within a category.
+The ambient sounds vary in different ways.
 Some are very different, and others add extra elements which you may or may not want.
-Again, the idea is to cater to every possible taste.
+Here are a few examples:

 Ocean